-The cumulative impact analyses contained in this DSEIR use a combination of both methods A and B, with the General Plan projections approach utilized most often, based on adopted growth forecasts.
-The General Plan projections include buildout of the adjacent cities' general plans, in addition to the City of Irvine.
-However, the General Plan projections approach has been supplemented in this DSEIR where recent general plan amendments have been approved since adoption of the most recent growth forecasts, as further discussed below.
-The cumulative impact analysis contained in this DSEIR is based on the "Full Buildout of the General Plan" scenario (which includes General Plan buildout projections and approved projects not yet built).
-Therefore, the "Full Buildout of the General Plan Plus The Modified Project" scenario assumes maximum development of the City of Irvine and the Modified Project, if the Modified Project were approved and pursued to completion.
+The cumulative impacts analyses contained in this DSSEIR use a combination of both methods A and B, with the General Plan projections approach utilized most often, based on adopted growth forecasts.
+The General Plan projections include buildout of the adjacent cities' general plans or adopted growth projections, in addition to the City's General Plan.
+However, the General Plan projections approach has been supplemented in this DSSEIR where recent general plan amendments have been approved since adoption of the most recent growth forecasts, as further discussed below.
+The cumulative impacts analyses contained in this DSSEIR are based on the "Full Buildout of the General Plan" scenario (which includes General Plan buildout projections and approved projects not yet built).
+Therefore, the "Full Buildout of the General Plan Plus the 2012 Modified Project" scenario assumes maximum development of Irvine and the 2012 Modified Project, if the 2012 Modified Project were approved and pursued to completion.

 The Land Use Element ("LUE") of the City's General Plan designates the general distribution and location of land to be used for residential, business, industry, open space and other types of land use.
 The LUE designates the general distribution and location of land to be used for residential, business, industry, open space and other types of land use.
 The land use categories established in the LUE guide future development and growth in a way that promotes the health, safety, and welfare of the community.
 To regulate the amount of building intensity, the LUE also includes several statistical tables that define the amount of physical development that are allowed in each land use category.
-To further regulate the spatial distribution of planned growth, land use intensities are allocated throughout the City's various Planning Areas, as shown in Figure 4-2, City of Irvine Planning Areas.
+To further regulate the spatial distribution of planned growth, land use intensities are allocated throughout the City's various Planning Areas, as shown in Figure 4-2, City of Irvine Planning Areas, of this DSSEIR.
 This geographic planning framework is used in both the General Plan and the Zoning Code.
 Planning Areas are also used for organizing the City's development monitoring database.

-As shown in Table 4-1, General Plan Land Use Summary by Planning Area, the adopted City of Irvine General Plan includes a total of 4,077,970 square feet designated Multi-Use, 101,138,097 square feet designated Industrial, 22,338,719 square feet designated Commercial, 19,110,912 square feet designated Institutional, and a total of 121,582 residential units.
-The City has adopted growth projections for planning horizon year post-2030 (representing full General Plan buildout), based upon the City's General Plan, and demographic forecasts adopted by the Orange County Council of Governments ("OCCOG") in November, 2006.
+As shown in Table 4-1, General Plan Land Use Summary by Planning Area, of this DSSEIR, the adopted City of Irvine General Plan includes a total of 4,691,773 square feet designated Multi-Use, 95,775,944 square feet designated Industrial, 20,412,444 square feet designated Commercial, 19,043,066 square feet designated Institutional, and a total of 130,783 residential units, including 3,705 Density Bonus units allowed pursuant to State law.
+The City has adopted growth projections for planning horizon year post-2030 (representing full General Plan buildout), based upon the City's General Plan, and demographic forecasts adopted by the OCCOG in November 2006.
 The County of Orange, and its cities and public agencies, have executed a Memorandum of Understanding with the OCCOG to contract with the Center for Demographic Research at California State University, Fullerton, to develop and periodically update demographic growth projections for Orange County based on adopted General Plans and historic growth trends.
-Orange County Projections ("OCP")-2004 is the most current adopted growth projection that has been disaggregated into Traffic Analysis Zones ("TAZs") for use in traffic studies.
-OCP-2006 and OCP-2010 data have been released since the adoption of OCP-2004; however, these projections have not been disaggragated into TAZs.
+Orange County Projections ("OCP")-2004 is the most current adopted growth projection that has been disaggregated into Traffic Analysis Zones ("TAZs") for use in traffic studies in the City.2006 and OCP-2010 data have been released since the adoption of OCP-2004; however, these projections have not been disaggregated into TAZs in the City's traffic model (ITAM).